kumokay/my_learning/04_react/README.md

 To create a production build, use npm run build.
 ```

-since we did port forwarding to guest port 3000 to host port 3333 in the [Vagrantfile](playground/Vagrantfile),
+Since we did port forwarding in the [Vagrantfile](playground/Vagrantfile),
+we can access VM's port 3000 from host port 3333.
-open a web browser and you will see the tic-tac-toe at http://127.0.0.1:3333/
+Open a web browser and you will see the tic-tac-toe at http://127.0.0.1:3333/
 ```console
 $ curl http://127.0.0.1:3333
 <!DOCTYPE html>